patel-shivam/patel-shivam.github.io/index.md

 I love playing with numbers and working on tough probability puzzles.
 This interest manifests into a love for Statistics, Machine Learning and algorithm design.

 Some relatively non-academic things about me -
-* I am also an avid birdwatcher, and spend most of my winter sunday mornings at the nature park with a pair of binoculars and the Helm Guide.
+* I am also an avid birdwatcher, and spend most of my winter sunday mornings at the nature park with a pair of binoculars and the Helm Field Guide.
 * I also play tabla and harmonium occasionally.
 * Once a chessmaster and a tournament swimmer.
 * Quite a philosopher myself.
 Speak 4 languages.